 2. Make note of the deadlines

 In North Carolina, you have 30 days to respond to the Summons and Complaint.
 Make sure you make a note of the deadline date, so you are clear on when to respond.
-It is also essential to find out how and when you need to ask for an extension of time, if you don’t think it will be possible for you to make the deadline (you may only ask for one extension).
+It is also essential to find out how and when you need to ask for an extension of time if you don’t think it will be possible for you to make the deadline (you may only ask for one extension).
 A family lawyer can help you make that request.

 3. Research and hire an experienced divorce lawyer

 Divorce proceedings can be complicated matters, even if your divorce is amicable.
 This is particularly true when it comes to splitting assets and debts and/or negotiating custody of children.
-Having a divorce lawyer negotiate on your behalf will ensure your rights, property and children are protected.
+Having a divorce lawyer negotiate on your behalf will ensure your rights, property, and children are protected.

 4. Get your documents together

 Thirty days might feel like a long time, but it’s best to get organized as soon as possible.
 Speak with a family law attorney about what your rights are, what is likely to happen in your case, how to deal with the upcoming changes in your life, and how to prepare for “your day in court” (if necessary).
 You will need to begin to gather information that will assist you in getting your case resolved as quickly as possible.
-You may need to show proof of things such as financial records, asset ownership, and other helpful items which corroborate your version of the relevant facts involved.
+You may need to show proof of things such as financial records, asset ownership, and other helpful items that corroborate your version of the relevant facts involved.
 Also, getting your information in order early on in the process can be helpful and save time during the negotiation phase or if you should find yourself needing to go before a judge.

 Contact Haas & Associates Today